Pet Rabbit Care

 Here’s how to be sure you’re doing a good job feeding your bunny:

-• Weigh the rabbit at 5 ½ to 6 months of age, and use that weight as a baseline.
+• Weigh the rabbit at 5 ½ to 6 months of age (9 months if a giant breed), and use that weight as a baseline.
 Forever after, unless pregnant, you should aim to maintain your pet rabbit’s weight at this level.

 • 1 ounce of pellets for every pound of rabbit, measured by weight, is the usual rule of thumb.
 If your rabbit weighs 6 pounds, you would expect that 6 ounces of pellets per day will keep the rabbit healthy and maintain its weight at an ideal level, understanding that activity levels and individual metabolisms may alter this amount just a little.